-Nowadays, it is really hard to imagine a household without Wi-Fi Internet.
+Nowadays, it is really hard to imagine a household without Wi-Fi or the Internet.
 We are so used to walking through the front door and going online straight off regardless if it’s on a computer or a smartphone.
 After all, home is where the Wi-Fi connects automatically.
+To have the best internet accessibility, here we’ll talk about how to pick the right router.

 Any modern router will transmit a Wi-Fi signal, but will the signal be strong enough for your needs?
 We give you a few tips on how to pick the right router that will improve your Internet speed across all of your devices!